finanalyst/raku-config/README.md

 So, why not simply write the file in Raku and use EVALFILE to assign it to a Hash?

+There is an objection that Raku code is being injected into a program.
+But the same is true for any module.
+Configuration is only taken from a file in the control of the developer.
+Configuration is not a change of state from outside the control of the developer.
+It is EVALFILE, not EVAL.

-This module uses that idea, but allows for the configuration module to be anywhere.
+This module uses that idea, but allows for the configuration file(s) to be anywhere accessible by the program.

 When reading in a configuration file, any Raku code is possible, so configuration files can look at Environment variables, or slurp in local files.

-When writing a configuration file, there are many caveats relating to what can be serialised, but for static data, not closures, writing a config file is easy.

 # Installation and use
 Simply